karthic180/weatherapp/README.md

 ### How to Run

-1. Clone the repository or download the `app.java` file.
+1. Clone the repository or download the `code.java` file.
 2. Open a terminal and navigate to the directory where the file is located.
 3. Compile the Java program using the following command: